wmheigl/xml-presentation/docs/presentation-system-documentation.md

 #### `<layout>`

 General layout container that controls arrangement direction.
+It serves as a flexible layout wrapper that provides semantic control over:

+- Arrangement direction (vertical, horizontal, centered, or asymmetric)
+- Content balance (even distribution, left-heavy, right-heavy)
+- Spacing between items (compact, comfortable, spacious)

+It acts as a more customizable alternative to basic containers, allowing presenters to semantically describe how content should be arranged without directly using CSS flexbox properties.

 **Attributes:**